HENDALA Leprosy Centre, WATTALA

 (57, lives at Hendala) |

-When Chandrapala was just 15 years old, he was working in a small shop, and regularly visiting his older sister in Hendala.
-Unfortunately, he contracted leprosy from his sister, and developed numbness and skin patches on his body.
+When Chandrapala was just 15 years old, he worked in a small shop and regularly visited his older sister in Hendala.
+Unfortunately, he contracted leprosy from his sister and developed numbness and skin patches on his body.
 Chandrapala was frightened, having seen leprosy patients and their suffering at the hospital.
 His parents had also died when he was small, so he did not have anyone to support him.
-However, the Sisters at Hendala took care of his treatment, and medicines, and still look after him to this day.
+However, the Sisters at Hendala took care of his treatment and medicines, and still look after him to this day.

 Liza (71, lives with her son)